 The Importance of Testing Your Message

-Whether it’s a marketing campaign, a business idea or a new product, everything should be tested before it’s introduced to your audience, marketing writer Tara Horner says.
+Whether it’s a marketing campaign, new branded boxes, a business idea or a new product, everything should be tested before it’s introduced to your audience, marketing writer Tara Horner says.
 “By market testing your idea or product, you will save yourself from both too much expense and even bad PR, should it not be popular or required.”

 It’s all about managing risk, says Microsoft’s Chad Sanderson.
 “Would you rather move forward with your multi-million-dollar campaign strategy with the foundation for success resting on nothing but a hope and a prayer?
 Or would you feel far more confident in a massive business initiative if you’d already found enormous success within a test sample?”